google/slo-generator/docs/providers/opensearch.md

       - https://localhost:9201
 ```

-The following method is available to compute SLOs with the `OpenSearch` backend:
+The following method is available to compute SLOs with the `open_search` backend:

 * `good_bad_ratio` method is used to compute the ratio between two metrics: